flybywiresim/fbw-userguide/docs/aircraft/common/flypados3/throttle-calibration.md

 # Throttle Calibration

 !!! warning "Please Note"
-    Throttle Calibration is required for all versions of the FlyByWire A32NX.
+    Throttle Calibration is required for all versions of the FlyByWire A32NX and the A380X.

 ## Introduction

-This guide will help you set up your throttles for use with the FlyByWire A32NX.
+This guide will help you set up your throttles for use with the FlyByWire A32NX and A380X.

 There are many controllers available to use in Microsoft Flight Simulator.
 Many have dedicated throttle levers/sliders, and some have sliders which can be used as throttle levers/sliders.

 Although configuration and calibration is similar for most controllers, there are subtle differences between different brands and models.

 The major differences between different throttle controllers are: